Ever wondered why people queue outside Apple stores like it’s a concert?

 And let’s be honest, nobody else could make a click wheel or a boxy white iPod feel cool in the early 2000s.

-Marketing Strategy
+Marketing Strategy of Apple

 And guess what?
 It works every single time.